humdrum-tools/humdrum-documentation/guide/ch11/index.md

 mint -b ';' inputfile
 ```

-Since the **-b** option accepts regular expressions, we can combine
+Since the <span class="option">b</span> option accepts regular expressions, we can combine
 patterns.
 For example, the following command instructs <span class="tool">mint</span> to
 calculate melodic intervals, not including intervals spanning phrase
 boundaries, and not following notes with pauses: